Get insider access

 Notable Mentions

-• Keychron Q4: The Keychron Q4 is a premium 60% keyboard with a high build quality and a very satisfying typing experience.
-However, its latency is much higher than the SteelSeries Apex Pro Mini Wireless, so the Q4 suits typists and casual gamers better.
+• Keychron Q4: The Keychron Q4 is a premium 60% keyboard.
+It has a solid aluminum case design and offers a higher-quality typing experience compared to the SteelSeries Apex Pro Mini Wireless.
+It's also much easier to customize if you want to change out switches or stabilizers.
+However, its latency is much higher than the SteelSeries Apex Pro Mini Wireless, so the Q4 is a better match for typists and casual gamers.
 See our review

 • NuPhy Air60 V2: The NuPhy Air60 V2 is a standout wireless option at a similar upper mid-range price point as the Razer Huntsman Mini Analog.
 While the Razer is purely gaming-focused, the NuPhy is a more versatile option for work, everyday browsing, or casual gaming.
 It offers better typing quality, and its wireless versatility and low-profile design make it great for portability.
 It comes in various stock switch types and is hot-swappable, so you can change the stock switches if you like.
 See our review